j-x-huang/Medical-Blockchain/README.md

 * -p: the port number to serve the REST API on.
 * -n: whether the REST API should use namespaces (nz.ac.auckland) or not.
 For the web app to interact with the REST API, we must not use any namespaces.

-Alternatively, you can just run “composer-rest-server,” and you will be presented with a step-by-step guide to installing the REST server.
+Alternatively, you can just run “composer-rest-server,” and you will be presented with a step-by-step guide on installing the REST server.

 Further detail on the composer-rest-server CLI can be found [here](https://hyperledger.github.io/composer/v0.19/integrating/getting-started-rest-api).